-" The vision characterizes the intended future of the Lincoln Avenue corridor, as shaped by both the General Plan and extensive community input during the Plan update process.
-This Plan's Vision contains an overarching vision statement and six supporting vision objectives.
+- " The vision characterizes the intended future of the Lincoln Avenue corridor, as shaped by both the General Plan and extensive community input during the plan update process.
+The LASP's vision contains an overarching vision statement and six supporting vision objectives. - " The Vision Concept Map (Figure 3.1-1) illustrates how the vision is applied to specific areas along the corridor.